Council must invite written tenders where the contractual arrangement is expected to be worth $220,000.00 (inclusive of GST) or more.

 Council shall not be obliged to consider any tender which:

-Note: Debriefing sessions are not an opportunity to raise complaints; use the established complaints process instead.
-Please note that no comparisons will be made with the successful suppliers and the debriefing process will not be used to justify the selection of the successful suppliers.
+Debriefing sessions are not an opportunity to raise complaints but an opportunity to see what you did well and what maybe needs some improvement.
+If you wish to make a formal complaint, please use the established complaints process.
+No comparisons will be made with the successful tenderers and the debriefing process will not be used to justify the selection of the successful tenderers.